-What is the fee to consult with a Plastic Surgeon and is it included in the Surgery cost?
+What is the fee for a Plastic Surgery Consultation?

-The cost for an initial consultation with a surgeon is $200 which must be paid when booking your consult time.
+The cost for an initial consultation with a Specialist Surgeon is typically $200 which must be paid when booking your consult time.
 Some of your consultation fee may be claimable through Medicare if you bring a referral from your GP.
 If you don’t want the Medicare rebate (about $70), you don’t need to bring a GP Referral.
 It is not necessary.

 If you prefer, we can also offer complimentary consultation with a Nurse or Patient Care Coordinator to discuss the range of procedures we offer and suggest a Surgeon to suit you.